slemire/slemire.github.io/_posts/2019-08-31-htb-writeup-onetwoseven.md

 deb http://packages.onetwoseven.htb/devuan ascii main
 ```

-That's probably a hint on what we need to do.
+It's pretty clear here that I need to do some kind of Man-In-The-Middle (MITM) attack on the apt upgrade process.

-I did some googling and found a nice blog explaining how to perform a Man-In-The-Middle (MITM) attack on apt-get: [https://versprite.com/blog/apt-mitm-package-injection/](https://versprite.com/blog/apt-mitm-package-injection/)
+I did some googling and found a nice blog explaining how to perform the MITM attack on apt-get: [https://versprite.com/blog/apt-mitm-package-injection/](https://versprite.com/blog/apt-mitm-package-injection/)

-I generated a backdoored package for nano: `nano_3.0.0_amd64.deb`
+I picked nano as my target for a malicious package: `nano_3.0.0_amd64.deb`

 The `postinst` adds a cronjob that executes `/bin/nano_backdoor` every 5 minutes: